Regular boundary points and the Dirichlet problem for elliptic equations in double divergence form: Wiener criterion:

 The following theorems are immediate consequence of Theorems \ref{thm_wiener2d} and \ref{thm1641mon}.

-\begin{theorem} Assume Conditions \ref{cond1} and \ref{cond2}.
-Let $\Omega$ be a bounded open set in $\mathbb{R}^2$.
-A point $x_0 \in \partial \Omega$ is a regular point for $L$ if and only if $x_0$ is a regular point for the Laplace operator. \end{theorem}
+\begin{theorem} Assume that Conditions \ref{cond1} and \ref{cond2} hold.
+Let $\Omega$ be a bounded open subset of $\mathbb R^2$.
+Then a point $x_0\in\partial\Omega$ is regular with respect to $L^*$ if and only if it is regular with respect to the Laplacian. \end{theorem}